-Even though our model does not include an explicit mechanism for dropping targets, it is possible to construct hypotheses about situations within trials that would promote drops, and operationalize them testably.
-In particular, we expect that subjects would drop objects from the target list if their attention resources were over-stretched, causing irreducible confusability among objects.
-In our model the overall demand for attention might exceed capacity if there are many potentially confusable targets.
-Therefore, sensitivity to the dropswap distinction in our model would predict that the cumulative confusability of all the targets would be larger at critical points in the trial for instances where errors would occur due to drops than for instances where errors would occur due to swaps.
-This prediction is borne out in our data, as shown in Figure 4b, where we show that the critical3 confusability for trials labeled as 'drop' errors from our behavioral characterization is consistently higher than for trials labeled as 'swap' errors.

-3Since errors in MOT happen at critical junctures, and cannot be characterized by statistics averaged across the trial, we have used the largest value of confusability obtained within a trial as our definition
+Even though our model does not include an explicit mechanism for dropping targets, it is possible to construct hypotheses about situations within trials that would promote drops and operationalize them in a testable manner.
+In particular, we expect that subjects would drop objects from the target list if their attention resources were overstretched, causing irreducible confusability among objects.
+In our model, the overall demand for attention might exceed capacity if there are many potentially confusable targets.
+Therefore, sensitivity to the drop-swap distinction in our model would predict that the cumulative confusability of all the targets would be larger at critical points in the trial for instances where errors would occur due to drops than for instances where errors would occur due to swaps.
+This prediction is borne out in our data, as shown in Fig. 4b, where we show that the critical confusability for trials labeled as drop errors.
+Since errors in MOT happen at critical junctures and cannot be characterized by statistics averaged across the trial, we used the largest value of confusability obtained within a trial as our definition of critical confusability.

-Discussion
+4. Discussion

-Patterns of aggregate behavior in multiple object tracking as a function of the average speed and spacing of objects, the duration of tracking, and the number of distractors can be explained by an ideal observer iteratively solving the correspondence problem (Vul et al., 2009).
-However, such ideal observers cannot capture the critical effects of tracking load how many targets must be tracked - indicating that some sort of cognitive resource constraints limit human performance.
-We combined these two features to model human object tracking performance as Bayesian ideal tracking with a resource constraint, and showed that such an agent exhibits the same tradeoffs between speed and number of targets tracked as people.
+Previous work has shown that patterns of aggregate behavior in multiple-object tracking as a function of the average speed and spacing of objects, the duration of tracking, and the number of distractors can be explained by an ideal observer iteratively solving the correspondence problem (Vul et al., 2009).
+However, such ideal observers cannot capture the critical effects of tracking load-how many targets must be tracked-indicating that some sort of cognitive resource constraints limit human performance.
+We combined these two features to model human object tracking performance as Bayesian ideal tracking with a resource constraint and showed that such an agent exhibits the same tradeoffs between speed and number of targets tracked as people.
 We go further to show that this limited resource is not allocated to targets according to a fixed, static division, but is instead allocated strategically depending on the prospective costs and benefits of possible allocations.

-Strategic, dynamic allocation of cognitive resources can better predict across-trial variation in performance.
-Furthermore, such strategic meta-cognitive allocation accounts for differences between trials when targets are dropped from consideration, rather than merely mis-associated and swapped with distracters, differences that we were able to behaviorally elicit using a novel experimental manipulation.
-Finally, the specific combination of our presumed resource (spatial resolution - potentially mediated by attention), and our dynamic allocation policy, predicts that variation in the precision of position estimates for individual targets (localization errors increase for less crowded objects), and we show that this holds for human observers.
-Together, these results represent proof-of-concept for how we can capture the interaction between bottom-up uncertainty and human cognitive resources using task-sensitive meta-cognitive policies: in multiple object tracking, spatial resolution is allocated to reduce uncertainty for the correspondence problem.
+Strategic, dynamic allocation of cognitive resources can better predict trial-level variations in performance across subjects in MOT performance.
+Furthermore, such strategic metacognitive allocation accounts for differences between trials when targets are dropped from consideration, rather than merely misassociated and swapped with distractors, differences that we were able to behaviorally elicit using a novel experimental manipulation.
+Finally, the specific combination of our presumed resource (spatial resolution-potentially mediated by attention) and our dynamic allocation policy predicts a specific pattern of variation in the precision of position estimates for individual targets (localization errors increase for less crowded objects), and we show that this holds for human observers.
+Together, these results represent proof-of-concept for how we can capture the interaction between bottom-up uncertainty and human cognitive resources using task-sensitive metacognitive policies: In multiple-object tracking, spatial resolution is allocated to reduce uncertainty for the correspondence problem.

-Since our computational model is strongly predicated upon the ability of observers to consistently index objects, it fails in the same directions as indexing theory, e.g. it cannot explain why humans find it easier to differentiate targets from distractors than to identify which target is which (Z. W. Pylyshyn, 2006).
-Future work could replace our indexing assumption with more realistic models of generating attention foci given visual stimulus (Trommershäuser, Maloney, & Landy, 2003) to accommodate these results.
+Since our computational model is strongly predicated upon the ability of observers to consistently index objects, it fails in the same directions as indexing theory; for example, it cannot explain why humans find it easier to differentiate targets from distractors than to identify which target is which (Pylyshyn, 2006).
+Future work could replace our indexing assumption with more realistic models of generating attention foci given visual stimulus to accommodate these results (Trommershäuser, Maloney, & Landy, 2003).
+In particular, a more flexible representation could be developed where attention is split not between particles, but between retinotopic attention foci, which track areas in the visual field that contain varying numbers of objects.